Bugyna/Nix/README.md

 # Nix-editor
 Text editor made with python(3), tkinter and a bunch of other stuff

-It can load and highlight a python file with ~700 lines in ~0.08 (0.12 if you use windows) seconds
+It can load and highlight a python file(~1200 lines) in an "instant".
+It takes around 0.5 seconds to highlight the whole file, but since it's multithreaded, there is no lag and the first few lines you see are highlighted very fast.

 I added a clock for whatever reason I think it's kinda nice since windows doesn't really show you seconds and I also added temperature (it's random at first but it gets the current temperature(Stockholm) in max 10 minutes)